nativechips/ipm/README.md

 # IPM
 IPM is an open-source ChipIgnite Program IPs Package Manager; it is meant to provide a mean for distributing high quality IPs.
-IPM is tied to the IPs that can be found in [Efabless Market Place](https://platform.efabless.com/design_catalog/ip_block).

 ## Installation